Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 As of October 24th, 2024, both mRNA vaccines for under twelve were still under EUA.

-Which means even the mRNA companies will have to file for full approval while the Republicans are in control, which makes its future seem even more bleak.
+This means even the mRNA companies will have to file for full approval while the Republicans are in control, making its future seem bleak.

-It’s probably a good time to mention, I’m not associated or in communication with Novavax in any way.
+It’s probably a good time to mention that I’m not associated or in communication with Novavax.
 Nor do I, as of the time of this writing, have any significant investment in the company either.

 Except… I do have two children who need to get vaccinated.